 A body of work in the machine learning research community points to the effectiveness of data poisoning attacks in degrading the performance of machine learning models [1, 2].
 In these attacks, the attacker aims to manipulate the performance of a model by inserting carefully constructed poison instances into the data.
 For example, poison frog attacks are a type of attack where the poisoned instances are introduced to the training dataset in an engineered way so that after training, the model is incapable of correctly classifying specific instances belonging to a specific object class .
 Under another attack framework called backdoor attacks, the attacker has control over a portion of the data and can leverage that portion to force the model into making decisions based on what the attacker desires , turning the model into malware.
 For example, an attacker can teach a malware classifier that if a certain string is present in a file, then that file should be tagged as benign.
 This means that the attacker now can compose malware files, including the specific string somewhere in the file, which will be tagged as benign by the classifier.

 Traditionally, computer security focused on protecting a system against attackers by solidifying boundaries between the system and the outside world .
-However, the most critical part of any machine learning process is the training and testing data that come directly from the outside world.
+However, the most critical part of any machine learning process is the training and testing data which come directly from the outside world, which includes the security of training and testing data.
 Given that most machine learning models are either trained on user data or tested against it, an attacker can easily inject malicious data to affect the performance of the machine learning model .
 Further, as transfer learning becomes a more common tool used in the training of machine learning models in different applications, these types of data-based attacks may be transferred from one model to another easily and propagate quickly in an inconspicuous manner.
-The possibility of such attacks drives us to define data security as a fundamental part of any data science and machine learning process at Modzy.
+The possibility of such attacks drives us to define training data security as a fundamental part of any data science and machine learning process at Modzy.

 - Biggio, Battista, Blaine Nelson, and Pavel Laskov.
 “Poisoning attacks against support vector machines.” arXiv preprint arXiv:1206.6389 (2012).